xybhust/stock-trading-backtester/README.md

 class as well as the strategy class.

 Also, the Performance class expects the periods, which is an int number representing the number of intervals in one year.
-We assume:
+I assume:
   * 52 weeks in a year
   * 250 days in a year
   * 250 * 4 hours in a year